2014 Detroit Lions season: Week 15: vs. Minnesota Vikings

-In week 15, the Lions hosted a re-match with their division rival the Minnesota Vikings.
+In week 15, the Lions hosted a rematch with their division rival Minnesota Vikings.
 Detroit got off to a slow start, as Minnesota scored two touchdowns to take a 14–0 lead by early in the second quarter.
-Matt Asiata scored first on a 2-yard TD run, and Greg Jennings followed on Minnesota's next possession, catching an 8-yard TD pass from Teddy Bridgewater.
+Matt Asiata scored first on a 2-yard TD run and Greg Jennings followed on Minnesota's next possession, catching an 8-yard TD pass from Teddy Bridgewater.
 Meanwhile, the Lions offense was held without a first down on its first four possessions.
 The defense helped the Lions narrow the gap by halftime.
 Glover Quin picked off a Bridgewater pass and returned it to the Vikings 11-yard line.
 Two plays later, Matthew Stafford hit Golden Tate with a 7-yard TD pass.
 On Minnesota's next possession, Bridgewater was intercepted again, this time by Darius Slay.
 That led to a 29-yard Matt Prater field goal, cutting Minnesota's lead to 14–10 at halftime.
 In the third quarter, the Lions inched closer on a 30-yard Prater field goal, making the score 14–13.
-It appeared the Vikings would extend their lead when Blair Walsh lined up for a 26-yard field goal try, but Jason Jones partially blocked the kick, and it sailed wide.
+It appeared the Vikings would extend their lead when Blair Walsh lined up for a 26-yard field goal try, but Jason Jones partially blocked the kick and it sailed wide.
 The Lions went ahead on their next possession when Prater made good on a 33-yard field goal.
 The final score remained 16–14 Lions, as Minnesota failed to score on its final two possessions.
 The win gave the Lions a 10–4 record for the first time since 1991 (and only the third time in franchise history, the other being 1970), their fourth consecutive division win (keeping them undefeated in the NFC North), and put them back in first place since Green Bay lost to Buffalo earlier in the day.

 Week 16: at Chicago Bears

 In Week 16, the Lions traveled west for a re-match with their division rival the Chicago Bears.
 The Lions entered the game having already clinched a playoff spot, thanks to the Washington Redskins' win over the Philadelphia Eagles the previous day.
 Each team scored a touchdown in the first half.
 First Detroit's Reggie Bush ran one in from 13 yards out in the first quarter, then Chicago's Matt Forte caught an 11-yard pass from Jimmy Clausen late in the second quarter to tie it up at halftime.
 The Lions took the lead in the third quarter with a 39-yard field goal by Matt Prater, but the Bears went ahead with a 20-yard touchdown pass from Clausen to Alshon Jeffery.
 In the final quarter, Detroit scored 10 unanswered points for the victory: first a 17-yard touchdown run by Joique Bell, then a 30-yard field goal from Matt Prater.
 The win was the fifth of the season in which the Lions trailed entering the fourth quarter.
-It made the Lions 11–4 for the first time since 1991, and kept them undefeated against divisional opponents.
+It made the Lions 11–4 for the first time since 1991 and kept them undefeated against divisional opponents.